Cities key to tackling climate crisis – global climate group | DW | 19.09.2019

 Here's a look at some of the recommendations about what cities could do:

-Over three decades, Medellin went from the "world's deadliest city" to an era of innovative public transport solutions
+Over three decades, Medellin went from the "world's deadliest city" to a zone of innovative public transport solutions

 Where this is already happening